Skip to main content

 1.8. fillForm: Populating Forms with Data

+The fillForm action efficiently populates an entire form's fields with data from a single JSON object.
+It works by matching the keys in the object to the id attributes of the corresponding form fields.
 This is a massive time-saver for any "edit" or "view details" functionality.
 When a user selects an item from a list to edit, you can use getDocument to fetch the item's complete data object, then pass it directly to fillForm to instantly and completely populate the editing form.

 Configuration